-Directors' Responsibility Statement For the year ended 31 December 2024
+Directors' Responsibility Statement

 The Directors are responsible for preparing the Annual Report and Financial Statements in accordance with applicable law and regulations.

 Company law requires the Directors to prepare Financial Statements for each financial year.
 Under that law they have elected to prepare the Financial Statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union and applicable law.